phalcon-kit/docs/docs/phalcon-kit/basic-configurations.md

 # Basic Configuration

-The Configuration component in Zemit Core is a flexible and powerful tool for managing and accessing your application's configuration settings.
+The Configuration component in Phalcon Kit is a flexible and powerful tool for managing and accessing your application's configuration settings.
 It provides a default class with predefined values that can be customized to fit your needs, and also allows you to load environment variables from a .env file.
 The Configuration component is decoupled into multiple sections, making it easy to organize and manage your settings.
-With the Configuration component, you can easily control and adjust your application's configuration within the Zemit Core framework.
+With the Configuration component, you can easily control and adjust your application's configuration within the Phalcon Kit.

 !!! info "Good to know"
-    `\Zemit\Support\Env` is using _vlucas Dotenv_ library behind the scene to load and prepare environment variables from the .env file, please refer yourself to the official [Dotenv documentation](https://github.com/vlucas/phpdotenv){:target="_blank"}.
+    `\PhalconKit\Support\Env` is using _vlucas Dotenv_ library behind the scene to load and prepare environment variables from the .env file, please refer yourself to the official [Dotenv documentation](https://github.com/vlucas/phpdotenv){:target="_blank"}.

 ## Basic `.env` example